Skip to content ↓

 Our Phonics and Reading Curriculum is a strand within the Academic Curriculum at Hilltop.
 However, as we believe that all our students will read, the reading curriculum is made available to all our students.

-The school follows a thematic approach to learning, and we use rich vocabulary in the classroom to support all learning in the topics, and therefore improving vocabulary, fluency and excitement around reading.
+The school follows a thematic approach to learning, and we use rich vocabulary in the classroom to support all learning on the topics, and therefore improve vocabulary, fluency and excitement around reading.

 Stage 1 (Pre-phonics)